-- Bit 0: When IER0 is set, IER0 enables the received data available interrupt and the timeout interrupts in the FIFO mode. - Bit 1: When IER1 is set, the transmitter holding register empty interrupt is enabled. - Bit 2: When IER2 is set, the receiver line status interrupt is enabled. - Bit 3: When IER3 is set, the modem status interrupt is enabled. - Bits 4 7: IER4 IER7.
+- Bit 0: When IER0 is set, IER0 enables the received data available interrupt and the timeout interrupts in the FIFO mode. - Bit 1: When IER1 is set, the transmitter holding register empty interrupt is enabled. - Bit 2: When IER2 is set, the receiver line status interrupt is enabled. - Bit 3: When IER3 is set, the modem-status interrupt is enabled. - Bits 4 7: IER4 IER7.
 These four bits of the IER are cleared.

-interrupt identification register (IIR)
+interrupt-identification register (IIR)

-In order to minimize software overhead during data character transfers, the serial channel prioritizes interrupts into four levels.
-The four levels of interrupt conditions are as follows:
+In order to minimize software overhead during data character transfers, the serial channel prioritizes interrupts into four levels as follows: